dd9jn/rfc4880bis/crypto-refresh.md

   Because of this happenstance --- that modification attacks can be thwarted by decompression errors --- an implementation SHOULD treat a decompression error as a security problem, not merely a data problem.

   This attack can be defeated by the use of Modification Detection, provided that the implementation does not let the user naively return the data to the attacker.
+  The modification detection is prefereabble implemented by using the AEAD Encrypted Data Packet and only if the recipients don't supports this by use of the Symmmetric Encrypted and Integrity Protected Data Packet.
-  An implementation MUST treat an MDC failure as a security problem, not merely a data problem.
+  An implementation MUST treat an authentication or MDC failure as a security problem, not merely a data problem.

-  In either case, the implementation MAY allow the user access to the erroneous data, but MUST warn the user as to potential security problems should that data be returned to the sender.
+  In either case, the implementation SHOULD NOT allow the user access to the erroneous data, and MUST warn the user as to potential security problems should that data be returned to the sender.

   While this attack is somewhat obscure, requiring a special set of circumstances to create it, it is nonetheless quite serious as it permits someone to trick a user to decrypt a message.
   Consequently, it is important that:

-  1. Implementers treat MDC errors and decompression failures as security problems.
+  1. Implementers treat authentication errors, MDC errors, decompression failures or no use of MDC or AEAD as security problems.

-  2. Implementers implement Modification Detection with all due speed and encourage its spread.
+  2. Implementers implement AEAD with all due speed and encourage its spread.

-  3. Users migrate to implementations that support Modification Detection with all due speed.
+  3. Users migrate to implementations that support AEAD encryption with all due speed.

 - PKCS#1 has been found to be vulnerable to attacks in which a system that reports errors in padding differently from errors in decryption becomes a random oracle that can leak the private key in mere millions of queries.
   Implementations must be aware of this attack and prevent it from happening.